 International students can apply for tuition grants through the Singaporean Ministry of Education after getting an offer from university.
 Some grants will include a bond that will require students who have graduated in their study to work in a Singapore-registered company for a minimum of three or more years.
 In some courses, such as dentistry or medicine, it might take five to six years for the completion of the bond.

 Of course, there are different terms for every tuition grant, depending on various factors such as your university and course.
-You can read more here.
+Read more about available Scholarships in Singapore here.

 Let’s look a little further and upon graduation, you’ll be entering professional workplaces soon, especially those who were offered tuition grants and signed a bond.
 It won’t be easy but along the way, a lot of people will be helping you to achieve your dreams!
 You will have made friends while studying and the university is also available to provide advice when you seek them!